 EPISODE 6 Preventive Check-up On March 22nd I went to the dermatologist for a routine preventive check-up.
 My interest in getting a heck of my skin started with a kick in the seat of my pants from my late wife.
 She had been diagnosed with Melanoma Cancer in June 2015.
 She scheduled an appointment for me… Continue reading Lessons Learned from Your Late Spouse Can Save Your Life

 Where’s Dad?
 If you’re in good health and live on your own, your adult children don’t need to know your every whereabouts.
 They do not need to know everything you are doing.
 Attempting to do this will drive you and your kids crazy.
 If you require that level of care, there are facilities and services… Continue reading One Way For Grown Children to Keep Track of You

-Why Am I Asking Permission?
+EPISODE 4 Why Am I Asking Permission?
 I mentioned to my two oldest children (early 40s and late 30s in age) that I was going to remove about two-dozen family pictures from the fireplace mantle.
-I guess if I’m honest with myself I was asking their approval for a change I wanted to make.
-It’s a change… Continue reading When Can I Make Changes?
+I guess if I’m honest with myself, I was asking their approval for a change I wanted to make.
+It’s… Continue reading When Can I Make Changes?

-Buying Groceries Tuesday, December 5, 2017, was the last day my late wife went to the grocery store and purchased groceries.
+EPISODE 3 Buying Groceries Tuesday, December 5, 2017, was the last day my late wife went to the grocery store and purchased groceries.
 It’s not unusual I would remember a date.
 She usually shopped on a Tuesday.
 She worked retail for over fifteen years for the big box retail store based out of Northwest Arkansas.… Continue reading Running Out of Groceries